-Whether you get Social Security can be confusing for Texas teachers since many of them have held previous jobs where they have paid into Social Security.
+Whether you get it, Social Security can be confusing for Texas teachers since many have held previous jobs where they have paid into Social Security.
 For example, you could be a teacher who is a career changer from a job that paid into the system for many years and expects some benefit from previous employment.

 Windfall Elimination Provision

 The WEP recalculates your Social Security benefit if you have a previous position where you paid into Social Security.
 The maximum monthly WEP for 2022 is $512 for 20 or fewer years of employment in a covered job.
 The WEP completely phases out if you worked 30 or more years in a previous job where you paid into Social Security.
 One way to eliminate the WEP is to work part-time or take on another job after teaching to get the 30 years of required work.
 A study has shown that this could be worth an additional $100,000 of extra income over a 20-year retirement!
 2

 The GPO is that if you are entitled to Social Security benefits based as a survivor or spouse and have a TRS pension where you did not pay into Social Security, your survivor or spousal benefit will be reduced by 2/3rds your pension.

 For example, if you get a monthly TRS pension of $600, two-thirds of that, or $400, must be deducted from your Social Security benefits.
 For example, if you’re eligible for a $500 spouses, widows, or widowers benefit from Social Security, you’ll get $100 a month from Social Security ($500 – $400 = $100).
 If two-thirds of your government pension is more than your Social Security benefit, your benefit could be zero.3

 If you have never paid into Social Security and only qualify for TRS, likely, you will not receive any Social Security benefit.
 If this is the case, you should prepare ahead of time and save money in addition to TRS for retirement.